Committing/kodenames.io_public/readme.md

 ## Submitting new `css` styles

-Please add new styles to the `community_styles.css` file.
+Please add new styles to the `community_stylesheet.css` file.
 Kind regards.

 ## Submitting new words / languages